iGerman00/koutube/README.md

 ## Installation ⚙️

 To install Koutube, you need to have Node and [Cloudflare's wrangler tool](https://developers.cloudflare.com/workers/wrangler/) installed on your system.
-You also need to have a Cloudflare account and enabled Workers, as well as a [Workers KV database](https://developers.cloudflare.com/workers/wrangler/workers-kv/) in Cloudflare.
+You also need to have a Cloudflare account and enabled Workers, as well as a [Workers D1 database](https://developers.cloudflare.com/d1/) in Cloudflare.
 The [Browser Rendering API](https://developers.cloudflare.com/browser-rendering/) is used for the image embed function.

 To install wrangler, run the following command in your terminal: